marcogdepinto/Pneumothorax/README.md

 `1.2.276.0.7230010.3.1.4.8323329.1034.1517875166.8504,-1`

-# How does this software work
+# How to run the scripts

 Running `examplefile.py`` it will be possible to review the example of a file structure we are working on.